michaelMondoro/hacky/README.md

 `aquatone, Sublist3r, Burp Suite, dirsearch etc.`

 In addition, `browse_urls.py` and `hashcrack.py` are a couple scripts I wrote.
-One for more quickly navigating through urls and annotating/flagging them, the other to perform some simple hashing enumeration.
+One to allow for faster navigation through a list of urls and annotating/flagging them.
+The other to perform some simple hashing enumeration.